guaix-ucm/rgblues/README.md

 - Step 1: cone search in *Gaia* EDR3, gathering the following parameters:
   `source_id`, `ra`, `dec`, `phot_g_mean_mag`, `phot_bp_mean_mag` and
   `phot_rp_mean_mag`.

+- Step 2: cone search in StarHorse to retrieve interstellar extinction, metallicity and distance, among other parameters.
+This step is optional and only executed when `--starhorse_block <number>` is employed (in this case `<number>` is an integer number indicating the number of stars whose parameters are retrieved in each single query to Gaia@AIP; a typical useful value is 100).

-- Step 2: cross-matching of the previous EDR3 sample with the list of ~15 million stars from C21.
+- Step 3: cross-matching of the previous EDR3 sample with the list of ~15 million stars from C21.
 This step determines the subsample of EDR3 stars for which the RGB photometric calibration is reliable.

-- Step 3: cone search in *Gaia* DR2.
+- Step 4: cone search in *Gaia* DR2.
 This additional step is performed in order to retrieve the `phot_variable_flag` parameter indicating whether the star was flagged as variable in DR2.
 Note that this flag is not available in EDR3.

-- Step 4: cross-matching between DR2 and EDR3 to identify the variable
+- Step 5: cross-matching between DR2 and EDR3 to identify the variable
   stars in EDR3.
 This step is required because it is not guaranteed that the same astronomical source will always have the same source identifier in the different Gaia Data Releases.

-- Step 5: computation of the RGB magnitudes using the polynomial transformations given in Eqs.
+- Step 6: computation of the RGB magnitudes using the polynomial transformations given in Eqs.
 (2)-(5) of C21.

-- Step 6: generation of the output files.
+- Step 7: generation of the output files.
 Three files (in CSV format) are
   generated:

     - `rgbsearch_15m.csv`: stars belonging to the ~15 million star sample